 We get to hear a lot of questions about how to shade and matt stained glass.
-And please keep them coming!
-Anyway, here’s one from our regular postbag …
+Here’s one from our regular postbag …

 A loyal reader writes: